zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/mendix-mini-surveys.md

     * For the on-action option:

         1. Open the **Show Survey** folder, then copy the **ShowSurvey_OnAction** nanoflow to your own module.
         2. In the nanoflow, double-click **Create String variable**, fill in the **Survey ID** of the mini survey, and then save the changes.
-You can find the survey ID on the [Settings](/developerportal/app-insights/mini-surveys/#survey-details-settings) tab or [Implementation](/developerportal/app-insights/mini-surveys/#survey-details-implementation) tab of the survey details page in **Mini Surveys** in the Mendix Portal.
+You can find the survey ID on the [Settings](/developerportal/app-insights/mini-surveys/#survey-details-settings) tab of the survey details page in **Mini Surveys** in the Mendix Portal.
         3. (Optional) Double-click **CHANGE ME**, add your microflow or nanoflow action, then save the changes.
         4. Create a button that calls the **ShowSurvey_OnAction** nanoflow on the page where **Template_SurveyWidget** is placed.
 Mendix recommends renaming the flow to something that describes the original action.